-- 19.1 Assess and critically analyze scientific literature and apply best evidence for practice with clinical judgment to determine the best care for a patient.
-(7D9, 7D10, 7D11) - 19.2 Explain one's reasoning and conclusions.
-(7D10, 7D11) - 19.3 Monitor, reflect on and question one's own thinking in order to minimize errors and enhance patient/client outcomes.
+19.1 Assess and critically analyze scientific literature and apply best evidence for practice with clinical judgment to determine the best care for a patient.
+(7D9, 7D10, 7D11)

+19.3 Monitor, reflect on and question one's own thinking in order to minimize errors and enhance patient/client outcomes.
 (7D38)